All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The most important step is to maintain your standard levothyroxine dosing routine.
 Take it first thing in the morning on an empty stomach with a full glass of water, and wait at least 30 to 60 minutes before eating or taking other medications or supplements.
 This practice helps ensure consistent absorption regardless of other treatments.

-Baseline thyroid testing before starting a GLP-1 medication is essential.
+Baseline thyroid testing before starting a GLP-1 medication is important.
 Your physician should check TSH and ideally free T4 before treatment begins, then retest approximately six to eight weeks after starting the GLP-1 agonist and again after each dose increase.
-More frequent testing may be appropriate if you are losing weight rapidly.
+More frequent testing may be appropriate if you're losing weight rapidly.

 Know the signs that your levothyroxine dose may need adjustment.
 Undermedication can present as fatigue, brain fog, weight gain, constipation, dry skin, and sensitivity to cold.
 Overmedication may cause palpitations, tremors, anxiety, excessive sweating, and unintended weight loss that exceeds your treatment goals.